 The crew on each canoe selects a Captain, who must have completed the journey before.

-Extensive safety precautions are taken to protect the participants: canoes are followed by a convoy of wave runners, Navy and Coast Guard ships and each is outfitted with GPS.
+Extensive safety precautions are taken to protect the participants.
+Canoes are followed by a convoy of wave runners, Navy and Coast Guard ships.
+Each vessel is outfitted with GPS.

-People participate in this event for many reasons: physical challenge, spiritual connection, in honor of someone, and to pay tribute to the Mayan forefathers.
+People participate in this event for many reasons.
+Most cite reasons such as the physical challenge, spiritual connection, in honor of someone, or to pay tribute to the Mayan forefathers.
 As I watched the returning canoes, I was struck by the realization that this is not a race.
 It doesn’t matter which canoe hits the shore first.
 This event is all about teamwork, camaraderie and honoring the past.

 One of our hosts had participated last year and spoke about how the experience was “truly life-changing and unforgettable.”